LaunchCode-Education-Archived/liftoff-OLD/classes/3/README.md

 ## Career Module: Online Profiles

-Today's career module in class activity will consist of a discussion around Online Profiles: Resume, Github, and LinkedIn.
+Today's career module in-class activity will consist of a discussion around Online Profiles: resume, Github, and LinkedIn.

 In our small groups we will create a README.md file for our project.
 If you have never added a README.md file to a Github please follow [this guide](../../articles/github-readme/).